expressjs/express/docs/guide.md

     res.sendfile('path/to/my.file');

-This is _not_ a substitution for Connect's _staticProvider_ middleware, it does not support HTTP caching, and does not perform any security checks.
-This method is utilized by _res.download()_ to transfer static files, and allows you do to so from outside of the public directory, so suitable security checks should be applied.

 This method accepts a callback which when given will be called on an exception, as well as when the transfer has completed.
 When a callback is not given, and the file has __not__ been streamed, _next(err)_ will be called on an exception.

     res.sendfile(path, function(err, path){